-To this end, all key messages will be agreed by the Executive Committee before being made public.
-If there are any messages that could be construed as criticisms of or concerns about the LTIM Project, they will be discussed between CEWO Project Management Team area leader and the Project Leader to gain agreement on appropriate language.
+To this end, all key messages will be agreed by the CEWO and Selected Area Working Group before being made public.
+If there are any messages that could be construed as criticisms of or concerns about the LTIM Project, they will be discussed between CEWO Project Manager(s) and the Project Leader to gain agreement on appropriate language.

-The Project Leader will advise CEWO Project Management Team area leader of any meetings she organises, and offer the area leader the opportunity to contribute to relevant discussions.
+The Project Leader will advise CEWO Project Manager(s) of any meetings she organises, and offer them the opportunity to contribute to relevant discussions.